-Here are some of the top Kansas City schools offering training, including ONLC Training Centers (88 courses), Certstaffix Training (68 courses), and University of Kansas Lifelong & Professional Education (4 courses).
+Here are some of the top Kansas City schools offering training, including Certstaffix (68 courses), KU Boot Camps (4 courses), and iD Tech (3 courses).

 Certstaffix offers live online classes and group training onsite for corporate entities all over the U.S. They provide courses in End-user/Desktop, IT Pro Skills, Online Marketing, Business Skills, and Programming/Development.